ATM-SALEH/haphazard-lc-i150-cpp/README.md

 ### Supported Platform(s)

 All unix flavors should support the commands specified above.
-Windows compatibility hasn't been tested. se commands have been tested on a machine with the following specification:
+Windows compatibility hasn't been tested.
+These commands have been tested on a machine with the following specification:

 ```
 Name: Ubuntu 22.04.1 LTS